How to Create Perfect Email Subject Line and Preheader Pairings

 Preheader: Take your pick from our bouquet of charming summer styles.
 Click here to view it online

-In this example, subject line and preheader are cleverly used together to initiate a conversation with the email’s recipient.
+In this example, the subject line and preheader are cleverly used together to initiate a conversation with the email’s recipient.

 Subject Line: Do you like it shirty?